sofiaamihan/smart-wealth-management/README.md

 2. On Your Iphone:
    - Download 'Expo Go' from the App Store
    - Scan the QR Code emitted on your terminal
+   -

+## Licensing
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Developers
 - Daniella Han Xue En [@Troaxx](https://github.com/Troaxx)